RozetProtocol/rozetPythonSdk/README.md

 # Rozet Python SDK

-The Rozet Python SDK implements the client-side libraries used by applications using the Rozet protocols.
+The Rozet Python SDK implements the python server-side libraries used by applications using the Rozet protocols.
 This SDK is distributed via:

 - [pip package](https://pypi.org/project/rozet/)